aejazawte/aejazawte/README.md

 - 👋 Hi, I’m @aejazawte
 - 👀 I’m interested in .Learning Devops and new technologies
-- 🌱 I’m currently learning ...DevOps
+- 🌱 I’m currently Working as AWS DevOps Engineer
 - 💞️ I’m looking to collaborate on ...Different projects
 - 📫 How to reach me ...aejazawte@gmail.com